• Skip to primary navigation

 Ensure to oil the grill properly for the fish not to stick.

-Placing a cage on top of the grill also plays a vital role in the smooth grilling of the fish.
+Placing a cage on top of the grill also matters in the smooth grilling of the fish.

 Want to sauté your sablefish?
 You can do that, too, without any difficulty.